-- Ask all the participants to stand in a circle. - Ask the participants to think of one word or phrase to describe a healthy relationship.
-Starting with yourself and moving clockwise, ask each individual to say their names, pronouns, and one word or phrase that describes a healthy relationship! - The challenge for this session is to go on Instagram and visit the Many Ways of Being page.
-There will be a few stories and posts before the next session to comment on.
-Share your relationship dealbreakers and dealmakers with us before the next session.
-If you don't have an Instagram, you can share your relationship dealbreakers and dealmakers with us in the next session. - a) Based on the topics we talked about today, can anyone tell me one societal expectation they face based on their gender and how they could step outside of their gender box? - When each person has finished, thank them all for attending and for their full engagement and participation.
+Ask the participants to mention one person in their lives who they have a healthy relationship with.
+Starting with yourself and moving clockwise!

+a) Based on the topics we talked about today, can anyone tell me one societal expectation they face based on their gender and how they could step outside of their gender box?

+When each person has finished, thank them all for attending and for their full engagement and participation.

-Today, we learned about relationships - both healthy and unhealthy.
-We started off with a game to determine what constitutes a healthy or unhealthy relationship and learned that sometimes, it just depends.
-We then talked about how people could use power over, or with, others in a relationship and that power imbalances can lead to violent or coercive behaviors.
+Today, we talked about how people could use power over, or with, others in a relationship and that power imbalances can lead to violent or coercive behaviors.
 During the next session, we will be using what we discussed today to examine media and the messages we receive about sex and sexuality, as well as how to be thoughtful consumers of media.